matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 :::

-In the `deploy` folder you'll find the `deploy-greeter.ts` script.
+The `deploy-greeter.ts` script is in the `deploy` folder.
 This script uses the `Deployer` class from the `hardhat-zksync-deploy` package to deploy the `Greeter.sol` contract.

 ```typescript